Postquantum steering in scenarios with multiple characterised parties: Relevant examples of postquantum steering

 Example \ref{ex:ABBPTP} is crucial for two reasons.
 On the one hand, it shows that postquantum steering in this type of scenarios is a phenomenon independent of postquantum nonlocality, which makes the phenomenon interesting in its own right.
 On the other hand, the assemblage in this example can arise within the toy theory Witworld, which makes postquantum steering not only a mathematical curiosity but a phenomenon featured by compositional theories beyond quantum theory, hence making its study fundamentally relevant.
 Another similar example\footnote{The assemblage is presented in the Matlab workspace ABB\_PTP\_2.mat.} will be also presented in the next section.

 Finally, one could consider the steering scenario with two Alices and two Bobs: $\T = \left(n=2,|\X|=2,|\A|=2,N=2,d_1=2,d_2=4 \right)$.
-Here, the algorithm from Thm.~\ref{thm:hasmarginal} gives a necessary but not sufficient criteria for an assemblage to admit of a quantum realisation.
-We present now examples\footnote{The assemblages are presented in the Matlab workspaces AABB\_PTP\_1.mat and AABB\_PTP\_2.mat.} of an assemblage in such scenario that is postquantum but whose correlations in a traditional Bell scenario admit of a quantum explanation within the toy theory Witworld.
+We present now examples\footnote{The assemblages are presented in the Matlab workspaces AABB\_PTP\_1.mat and AABB\_PTP\_2.mat.} of an assemblage in such scenario that is both strongly-non-signalling and postquantum, but whose correlations in a traditional Bell scenario admit of a quantum explanation when underpinned by the toy theory Witworld.

 \begin{ex} \textbf{Postquantum steering example with quantum nonlocality with two Alices.--}\\ Consider the steering scenario $\T = \left(n=2,|\X|=2,|\A|=2,N=2,d_1=2,d_2=4 \right)$, with two Alices and two Bobs.
 Construct an assemblage using the same procedure as in Example \ref{ex:ABBPTP}, but by sampling a four-partite quantum state of the system $\cH_A \otimes \cH_A \otimes \cH_1 \otimes \cH_2$ instead.
 We apply the PTP map $\Lambda^{(2)}$ on the quantum system $\cH_2$, and take the first Alice to apply the measurements described in Example \ref{ex:ABBPTP}.
 For the second Alice, we define her measurements as the projection onto the eigenstates of $X+Z$ for $x_2=0$, and onto the eigenstates of $X-Z$ for $x_2=1$.